Pollen Forecast Rome — July 3, 2026

 What pollen is high in Rome right now?

-As of May 19, 2026, the highest pollen type in Rome is Grass (High).
+As of July 3, 2026, the highest pollen type in Rome is Grass (Moderate).
 You can track all four pollen types — birch, grass, alder, and mugwort — on this page, updated every day.

 Is birch pollen high in Rome today?